-Christmas in Connecticut is a screwball charmer that proves Barbara Stanwyck‘s prowess as an unlikely comedienne.
-I reviewed a Stanwyck film last Christmas, the 1940 movie Remember the Night, and while I thought it was okay I don’t really remember much.
-It’s apparent that Christmas in Connecticut was meant to return to that formula right down to the bland actor who should have been Fred MacMurray.
-Surprisingly, the weak male characters allow Stanwyck to shine in a role that calls out critics of the actress for being too dominant.
+Christmas in Connecticut is a screwball charmer proving Barbara Stanwyck’s prowess as an unlikely comedienne.
+I reviewed a Stanwyck film last Christmas, 1940’s Remember the Night (which is also receiving a new Blu-ray this year).
+It’s apparent Christmas in Connecticut was meant to return to that formula, right down to the bland actor who should have been Fred MacMurray.
+Surprisingly, the weak male characters allow Stanwyck to shine in a role calling out critics of the actress for being too dominant.
 At times zany, witty, and sharp as a tack, I found myself ignoring a lot of the issues with the plot because of the side characters and Stanwyck.
-I recommend buying this and adding it into your rotation of Christmas films.
+The new Blu-ray from Warner Brothers presents the best way to experience this film.

-The premise of Christmas in Connecticut is pure screwball, and yet there’s a veneer of brutal authenticity within it.
-Elizabeth Lane is a successful woman who, by her standards, has it all; however that’s not what her male friends, including her boss Mr. Yardley (Sydney Greenstreet) thinks is right.
-The character Elizabeth Lane concocts in her articles is the perfect woman for men.
-She’s a fantastic cook, a pert housewife, and the model of feminine domesticity.
-For 1945 this is some heady territory to tackle, particularly because Elizabeth goes so far to fight against these things.
-I knew before the film got to the 20 minute mark that the film would end with her being happy to be domestic, but because Stanwyck is so tough you’re able to just go along with her.
-We get some solid juxtaposition comedy as Elizabeth narrates her picturesque life on the farm.
-Where the “crackling fireplace” is a leaky radiator, and the farm itself is a shoebox apartment with washing hanging outside.
-I have to say, I don’t think I’ve seen Barbara Stanwyck look as beautiful as she does in Christmas in Connecticut.
-She has long, flowing hair, and the outfits she wears aren’t flowery, but business casual.
-The scene in her apartment has her dressed in slacks and a shirt that’s androgynous considering her character, but Stanwyck works it!
-The script, penned by Lionel Houser and Adele Comandini, is uproarious and filled with one-liners that Stanwyck uses for some amazing comedy.
+The premise of Christmas in Connecticut sounds wacky, and yet there’s a veneer of brutal authenticity within.
+Elizabeth Lane is a successful woman, who, by her standards, has it all; however that’s not what her male friends, including her boss Mr. Yardley (Sydney Greenstreet) think is right.
+The character Elizabeth Lane concocts in her articles is the perfect woman for men; she’s a fantastic cook, a pert housewife, and the model of feminine domesticity.
+For 1945, this is some heady territory to tackle, particularly because Elizabeth goes so far to fight against these things.
+Before the 20 minute mark you should know the film ends with her being happy conforming to domesticity, but because Stanwyck is so tough you’re able to go along with everything.
+We get some solid juxtaposition comedy as Elizabeth narrates her picturesque life on the farm; where the “crackling fireplace” is a leaky radiator, and the farm itself is a shoebox apartment with washing hanging outside.
+I don’t think I’ve seen Barbara Stanwyck look as beautiful as she does in Christmas in Connecticut.
+Her long, flowing hair and the outfits she wears are business casual.
+The scene in her apartment has her dressed in slacks and a shirt that’s androgynous, but Stanwyck works it!
+The script, penned by Lionel Houser and Adele Comandini, is uproarious and filled with one-liners Stanwyck uses for some amazing comedy.
 My favorite line has to be when she responds to Felix’s question of “Anything wrong,” by saying “Oh no, just a catastrophe that’s all.”
-The way Stanwyck says it sounds casual, but there’s an air of defeat to her voice.
+The way Stanwyck says it sounds flippant, but there’s an air of defeat to her voice.
 As you’re laughing, you know she’s freaking out.

-The main thrust of the film is Elizabeth being controlled by the men in her life.
-I hate to say she doesn’t completely end the film by standing up for herself and ending the movie as independent as she started, but she does have a powerful confrontation with Yardley.
-Elizabeth is forced to marry her friend John Sloan (Reginald Gardiner) in order to keep her job which I found to be more commendable than the war veteran Jefferson Jones (Dennis Morgan) who agrees to marry his nurse Mary Lee (Joyce Compton) because she cooks him food.
-I’ll get to my hatred of Jefferson Jones in a minute.
-As if Elizabeth doesn’t have to fear Yardley, she agrees to marry Sloan at the request of her agent Beechum (Robert Shayne) who goes on about his wife and kids starving because he has no job, since she won’t have a job.
-Elizabeth isn’t totally cold-hearted, the script makes her a well-rounded character, but from the beginning it’s evident that Elizabeth’s best interests aren’t at heart.
-Elizabeth and Sloan struggle to get married throughout the film, and in one scene Elizabeth doesn’t wish to get married to the Wedding March only to be overruled by Sloan who wants something “conventional.”
-By the midpoint of the movie when Yardley is telling Sloan that Elizabeth needs to have a second baby so they can compete with the other housewife reporter for a competing magazine, the audience should be thoroughly horrified by these men.
-I could have understood Elizabeth finding love with a man who appreciates her independence, but to have her end up with Jefferson Jones leaves the audience feeling like she’s okay putting her hands in shackles.
+The film’s main thrust is Elizabeth struggling to assert herself over the whims of men.
+Elizabeth is forced to marry her friend John Sloan (Reginald Gardiner) in order to keep her job, which I found to be more commendable than the war veteran Jefferson Jones (Dennis Morgan) who agrees to marry his nurse Mary Lee (Joyce Compton) because she cooks for him.
+Elizabeth doesn’t have just Yardley to fear; she agrees to marry Sloan at the request of her agent Beechum (Robert Shayne) who goes on about his wife and kids starving because if she doesn’t have a job neither does he.
+Elizabeth isn’t totally coldhearted, the script makes her a well-rounded character, but from the beginning it’s evident Elizabeth’s best interests aren’t being considered.
+Elizabeth and Sloan struggle to get married throughout the film, and in one scene Elizabeth doesn’t wish to get married to the Wedding March, only to be overruled by Sloan who wants something “conventional.”
+By the movie’s midpoint, when Yardley is telling Sloan Elizabeth needs to have a second baby so they can compete with the other housewife reporter for a competing magazine, the audience should be thoroughly horrified by these men.
+I understood Elizabeth’s desire to find love with a man who appreciates her independence, but to have her end up with Jefferson Jones leaves the audience believing she’s okay putting her hands in shackles.

 That brings me to Jefferson Jones, a character I grew to detest as the story went on.
 I’m not sure if Fred MacMurray was considered for this role, but actor Dennis Morgan is a poor man’s MacMurray.
-He opens the film, and is actually flying solo for the first fifteen minutes of the movie.
-It’s sweet relief once Stanwyck shows up because Morgan is too milquetoast in the role.
-He makes his nurse Mary believe he’ll marry her in order to get better food, and he doesn’t seem to feel too bad about it.
-Mary shows up at the end to tell Jefferson she’s married his friend, but before that he’s a total jerk in his motives.
-When he finally meets Elizabeth he acts as if she’s supposed to entertain him!
-When she doesn’t want to bathe the baby (the baby isn’t hers after all) he guilts her with “You’re not gonna disappoint me, are you?”
+He opens the film flying solo for the first fifteen minutes.
+It’s sweet relief once Stanwyck shows up because Morgan is too milquetoast.
+He makes his nurse believe he’ll marry her in order to get better food, and he doesn’t appear to feel bad about it.
+Mary shows up at the end to tell Jefferson she’s married his friend, but before that he’s a total jerk.
+When he finally meets Elizabeth, he acts as if she’s supposed to entertain him!
+When she doesn’t want to bathe the baby (the baby isn’t hers, after all) he guilts her with “You’re not gonna disappoint me, are you?”
 I know he’s the guest, but really?
-He also lacks chemistry with Stanwyck.
-In several of their romantic interludes you’re looking at her as opposed to him because she dominates every scene.
+In several of their romantic interludes you’re looking at Stanwyck as opposed to him because she dominates every scene.
 When he slaps the cow in the barn and says “nice, firm rump” you’re not laughing at his way of saying the phrase, you’re laughing at how Stanwyck immediately jumps up and clutches her own backside!
-It’s hard to believe by story’s end that she’d be willing to be his perfect housewife.
+It’s hard believing by story’s end she’s willing to be his perfect housewife.

-Thankfully, the characters and the script keeps the laughs coming.
+Thankfully, the characters and the script keep the laughs coming.
 It’s been a while since a comedy has made me laugh openly as many times as Christmas in Connecticut did.
-The character actors are on fire in this film, particularly S.Z.
-Sakall and Una O’Connor (who I didn’t particularly like in Invisible Man).
-These two have a competition that runs throughout the film that’s really funny.
-Sakall and Stanwyck should have done the whole film together, because Sakall’s character of Felix feels like a natural best friend to Elizabeth.
-He quietly mumbles certain phrases under his breath throughout, my particular favorite being his calling Sydney Greenstreet “fat man.”
+The character actors are on fire, particularly S.Z.
+Sakall and Una O’Connor.
+These two have a competition running throughout the film that’s really funny.
+Sakall and Stanwyck should have done the whole film together, because Sakall’s character of Felix is a natural best friend to Elizabeth.
+He quietly mumbles certain phrases under his breath throughout; my particular favorite being his calling Sydney Greenstreet “fat man.”
 Greenstreet also gets a hilarious exchange with Stanwyck about her baby.
 The moments with the baby are comedy gold as it’s apparent Elizabeth has no idea how to handle it.
 She keeps referring to it as “it” throughout the film (something her and I have in common).
-At one point the baby is swapped out with another leaving Yardley to ask Elizabeth why the baby is suddenly blonde, has teeth, can talk, and is a boy!
+At one point the baby is swapped out with another, leaving Yardley to ask Elizabeth why the baby is suddenly blonde, has teeth, can talk, and is a boy!
 Elizabeth simply replies “Now’s not the time to start taking inventory.”
 When Sloan and Elizabeth are accused by Yardley of having the baby out-of-wedlock look at both actors faces; it furthers my point of Stanwyck being able to act casual, and yet you know her inner feelings.

 Interested in purchasing today’s film?
 If you use the handy link below a small portion will be donated to this site!
 Thanks!